langston-barrett/coq-big-o/README.md

  - [x] Duality of Big O and Big Ω: f ∈ O(g) ↔ g ∈ Ω(f)
  - [x] f ∈ o(g) → f ∈ O(g)
  - [x] f ∈ ω(g) → f ∈ Ω(g)
+ - [x] Various facts about the compositions of functions
+ - [x] Indifference of these notations to multiplication by constants
  - [ ] If you have ideas for useful lemmas, please open an issue!
  <!-- - [ ] little o as a partial ordering on functions? -->
  <!-- - [ ] Big Ω as a partial ordering on functions? -->